|

 instruments dryly thrown together in one central mass without satisfying

-Robin Hood: Prince of Thieves cannot compete at any level with
+Prince of Thieves cannot compete at any level with the vitality of

-the vitality of Willow or John Debney's later Cutthroat
+Willow or John Debney's later Cutthroat Island.
+The Adams

-enthusiasts of Robin Hood: Prince of Thieves, however, Intrada
+Hood: Prince of Thieves, however, Intrada Records released a longer

-Records released an outstanding presentation of the score in 2018,
+and popular presentation of the score in 2018, greatly expanding its

-greatly expanding its material and arranging it in the order originally
+material and arranging it in the order originally intended for

-intended for appearance in the film.
-Extensive alternative mixes are
+appearance in the film.
+Extensive alternative mixes are also provided on

-also provided, and while these typically don't solve any of the issues
+this 2-CD set, and while they typically don't solve any of the issues

 with the raw, dry tone in the score, these alternatives are often